jimeh/common-flow/common-flow.md

        happy with the change.
 This is especially important if the merge target is the master branch.
-    5. To get feedback, help, or generally just discuss a change branch with others, the RECOMMENDED way to do so is by creating a pull request and discuss the changes with others there.
+    5. To get feedback, help, or generally just discuss a change branch with others, it is RECOMMENDED you create a pull request and discuss the changes with others there.
+This leaves a clear and visible history of how, when, and why the code looks and behaves the way it does.
 5. Versioning
     1. A "version string" is a typically mostly numeric string that identifies a specific version of a project.
 The version string itself MUST NOT have a